-Operational risk is defined as the risk of loss to the Firm resulting from inadequate or failed internal processes, people and systems, or from external events; it includes legal and financial crime risks, but not strategic, reputational and business risks.
-Cyber risk, i.e. the risk of failure of the Group's technology and support systems, or penetration of such systems by external third parties with consequential loss of data or the prevention of the Group's ability to operate is considered within operational risk
+Operational risk is defined as the risk of loss to Record resulting from inadequate or failed internal processes, people or systems, or from external events; it includes legal and financial crime risks, but not strategic or business risks.
+Cyber risk, i.e. the risk of failure of the Group's technology and support systems, or penetration of such systems by external third parties with consequential loss of data or the prevention of the Group's ability to operate is considered within operational risk.

-In general, Record seeks to mitigate operational risk by implementing and maintaining a strong control environment and managing risk proactively through staff who are highly specialised and qualified.
-Record has a concentrated suite of currency products which are controlled via a systematic implementation process.
-The IT infrastructure plays an important role in the structured implementation of the managed assets.
-The Group has developed comprehensive disaster recovery and business contingency plans.
-These cover scenarios from server failure to destruction of the Group's offices.
+In general, Record seeks to mitigate operational risk by implementing and maintaining a strong control environment and managing risk proactively through highly specialised and qualified staff.
+Record has a suite of currency products which are predominantly controlled via systematic implementation and monitoring processes.
+The proprietary IT infrastructure plays an important role in the structured implementation of the managed assets and the Group has developed comprehensive disaster recovery and BCP (Business Continuity Plans), which cover scenarios from server failure to destruction of the Group's offices.

-In addition the risk-based compliance monitoring and internal controls work undertaken on a periodic basis, together with an internal audit programme (outsourced to Deloitte LLP) are designed to ensure the regulatory, operational and control risks faced by the business are well managed and mitigated.
+In addition the risk-based compliance monitoring, the internal controls work undertaken by PwC LLP, together with an internal audit programme (outsourced to Deloitte LLP) are designed to ensure the regulatory, operational and control risks faced by the business are managed and mitigated as far as possible.

-The RMC has responsibility for oversight of the material risks faced by the business.
+The RMC has responsibility for oversight of the material operational risks faced by the business.
 It is tasked with overseeing the identification of operational risks across the business, assessing how those risks are mitigated by the controls in place and the likelihood of occurrence and impact of failure.
 The RMC also agrees enhancements to controls where weaknesses are identified, and tracks implementation and progress of work performed.

-The Pillar 2 operational risk assessments consider the impact of a significant error to the firm and a serious failure of trading systems for the allocation of additional Pillar 2 capital.
+The Pillar 2 operational risk assessments consider the impact of a significant error to the firm and a serious failure of trading systems in terms of the allocation of additional Pillar 2 capital.